 Cool it was.
 Especially the split frame connecting the two frame pieces with a piece of metal.
 My friend Ricardo who I see often told me several months later he had to move and to do this he needed to sell the frame and would I buy it?
 Of course, I bought the bike but more to help my friend out than I needed another bike, so it sat for several years in the corner of my garage.

-About a week or so I pulled it out and did some looking around to see just what was going on with this bike.
-First thing I found was nothing much.
-In fact, there weren’t many of these things around.
-Eventually I was finding out more and more about this bike and the the spring steel connecting the lower frame pieces together was one of the first times that bicycle manufacturers were actually thinking about the comfort of the rider instead of the overall looks of the bike.
-Well, that’s about all I’ve done on this one so far, but is definitely going to be my next project.
+About a week or so, I pulled it out and did some looking around to see just what was going on with this bike.
+The first thing I found was nothing much.
+There weren’t many of these things around.
+Eventually, I was finding out more and more about this bike, and the spring steel connecting the lower frame pieces was one of the first times that bicycle manufacturers were thinking about the comfort of the rider instead of the overall looks of the bike.
+Well, that’s about all I’ve done on this one so far, but it is going to be my next project.

 Enjoy, Dave Brown

 My Monark Silver King Image Gallery